arjunkannawar/Kickstarter-Analysis/README.md

 ### What are some limitations of this dataset?

-#### The limitations of the Analysis is that many factors are contributing to the success of the campaign.
+#### The limitations of the Analysis is that many factors contribute to the success of a campaign.
 Arriving to results based on just one or two factors does not give a clear picture.

 ### What are some other possible tables and/or graphs that we could create?